Get new exclusive access to healthcare business reports & breaking news

 Since Nest is not disclosing anything about its projects, it is difficult to say which of the present ideas are going to be transformed into shipping products.
 But the company’s CTO, Yoky Matsuoka, will talk about the “challenges” of building tech that “seamlessly blends into the lives of elders” at the National Investment Center for Seniors Housing and Care conference next month, which seems to prove the company is really interested in selling to the elderly in the future.

-This elder care market is huge and will continue to increase even more in the next 20 years because there are simply less people to assist baby boomers as they age and need more support.
+This elder care market is huge and will continue to increase even more in the next 20 years because there are simply fewer people to assist baby boomers as they age and need more support.
 Not everybody has adult children who can take care of them, so, for many, assisted living becomes the only option.

 More than one million Americans live in assisted-living facilities today and the number is growing.
 The tech industry sees the potential and is trying to find solutions which will appeal to the baby boomer generation, because they also have money to spend.